mifuneson/cloud-dw-tools/README.md

 3. Configure the Lambda function
-	a. create a new lambda function in AWS
+	1. create a new lambda function in AWS
-	b.
-Function Code:  select "Python 2.7" Runtime and  choose "Upload a file from S3", S3 Link URL: copy the URL of the execution library in #2 of the initial setup, e.g. "https://s3-us-west-1.amazonaws.com/s3_bucket_name/redshift_exec_script.zip"
+	2. Function Code:  select "Python 2.7" Runtime and  choose "Upload a file from S3", S3 Link URL: copy the URL of the execution library in #2 of the initial setup, e.g. "https://s3-us-west-1.amazonaws.com/s3_bucket_name/redshift_exec_script.zip".
-	c.
-Handler: "exec_redshift_prod_s3_v3.read_gsheet"
+	3. Handler: "exec_redshift_prod_s3_v3.read_gsheet"
-	d.
-Environment Variables:  you should have the following environment variables s3_bucket_name : the name of your AWS s3 bucket connStringJSON : the name of the connection string JSON object uploaded to the s3 bucket in the Step #3 of the initial setup gsheetCredsJSON : the name of the GoogleAPI Key JSON file you uploaded on Step #5c of the initial setup gsheetUpdateSpecsJSON : the filename of the gsheet load specs JSON object configured in Step 2
+	4. Environment Variables:  you should have the following environment variables
+		* **s3_bucket_name** : the name of your AWS s3 bucket
+		* **connStringJSON** : the name of the connection string JSON object uploaded to the s3 bucket in the Step #3 of the initial setup
+		* **gsheetCredsJSON** : the name of the GoogleAPI Key JSON file you uploaded on Step #5.3 of the initial setup
+		* **gsheetUpdateSpecsJSON** : the filename of the gsheet load specs JSON object configured in Step #2
-	e.
-Basic Settings:
+	5. Basic Settings:
 			set Memory to at least 512 MB.
 1GB or higher is recommended set Timeout to at least 2 mins.
 3-4mins is recommended to larger ETL commands
-	f.
-Execution Role: whatever execution role your AWS admin is configured.
+	6. Execution Role: whatever execution role your AWS admin is configured.
-	g.
-Network: please refer to your AWS admin for approriate VPC,Subnets and Security Groups (if needed) config settings to access your dataabase server
+	7. Network: please refer to your AWS admin for approriate VPC,Subnets and Security Groups (if needed) config settings to access your dataabase server

 ##### NOTES: